 This ambition cannot be realized by average people in an average culture.
 In the 18 years of our existence we have held on to our creative, dynamic and open-minded working environment.
 Everything evolves, but not our culture.

 Our people are our biggest strength.
 We work with professionals that excel in what they are good at.
 With our dramatic growth in clinical programs, we wish to recruit the best experts in drug development in Europe.
-We have a preference for Mechelen, but our new colleagues can be based in Leiden or Romainville too.
 All disciplines, many positions.

 People in Clinical Operations, Biometrics, Medical Affairs, Medical Science, Clinical Pharmacology, Chemical manufacturing, Project Management, Quality Monitoring, etc. We are looking for experienced, open-minded and ambitious candidates, ready to make a difference in a very dynamic working environment.
 People who dare to think big.
 You?